ContainerLab Alternative

 Iterate in Natural Language

 "Flap the R2-R3 link" or "add a second leaf" — AI updates YAML and all affected device configs.
-No manual reconfiguration.
+SSH into any device to verify with real CLIs.

 Everything You Built in ContainerLab — Easier